- preparing a syllabus

 Use a Checklist

 Feel like you need a checklist?
-We’ve included the most common online course prep tasks in a pre-semester checklist, complete with links to tutorials and further resources.
+We’ve included the most common online course prep tasks in a New Semester Checklist, complete with links to tutorials and further resources.
 You’re welcome!